The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Results

 \subsection{aLIGO design sensitivity}

 }

-We use the target design sensitivity curve of \citet{2018LRR....21....3A} and predict a BBH merger rate of 900 yr$^{-1}$ for advanced detectors operating at design sensitivity.
-In Fig.~\ref{fig:Design}, we show the expected properties of the BBH population detectable at aLIGO design sensitivity: the effective inspiral spin parameter, chirp mass and cosmological merger redshift, as well as the metallicity, cosmological formation redshift and binary mass ratio.
+We use the target design sensitivity curve of \citet{2018LRR....21....3A} and predict a BBH merger rate of around 400 yr$^{-1}$ for advanced detectors operating at design sensitivity.
+In Fig.~\ref{fig:Design}, we show the expected properties of the BBH population detectable at aLIGO design sensitivity: the effective inspiral spin parameter, chirp mass and cosmological merger redshift, as well as the BBH merger timescale, metallicity and binary mass ratio.